 About me?
 Eh, you’re going to learn quick.

 I am what I post.
 I’m not great at mincing words.
 I’m tired of PC and frankly it pisses me off.
 I’m not here to pad ego’s or tell you it’s all easy.
 I’m here to be real.

 I’m honest but thankfully I’ve learned to temper it so it’s not brutal.
 I’m also an open book.
 If you ask me a question, don’t be surprised when I answer with what everyone else was thinking, but wouldn’t say.

 I turned 40 in 2013.
-Our oldest graduated that year.
-I had a full hysterectomy that year.
+Our oldest graduated high school.
+I also had a full hysterectomy that year.
 All of this made me lose my mind and here the site and group were created.
 2013 was a huge year for me between health, family and online.
 This site and the fb group were created because I needed the connection to my FireWife friends around the world again.
 I missed the all night chats into the wee hours of the morning.

 I’m comfortable in my own skin and not ashamed of my honesty.
-Hubby and I are empty nesters now and loving the fire schedule so we can do some trips.
+Hubby and I are emptynesters now and loving the fire schedule so we can do some trips.
 Both our kids are adults.
-The only babies left at home are my fuzzy, white 7 pound malti-pom Sweet Pea and the new baby Lizzy.
-She’s FF’s new Springer Spaniel.
+The only babies left at home are my fuzzy, white 7 pound malti-pom Sweet Pea and the newer baby Lizzy.
+She’s FF’s young Springer Spaniel.